Do time outs really work? Many parents use time outs to discipline, but here’s why time outs don’t work and what to do instead.

 - Our reactions.
 Maintaining composure after our kids misbehave is hard.
 We lose our temper.
 We throw our own tantrum.
 We’re having a bad day that has nothing to do with them (tired from work, worries about our finances).
 And we take it out on our misbehaving kids.
 Our first reaction is to punish them.

 - The false belief that love rewards misbehavior.
 We assume that kids will continue to misbehave when we give them attention.
 But you’re not letting them “get away with it” when you comfort your kids.
 Letting them continue to throw food and hit other kids sends that message.
 Instead you guide and love him even through his lows, not just when he’s happy and behaving.
 Don’t withhold your love as a punishment.

 Time outs have their place.
 They’re a much better alternative than losing your cool or saying something you’ll regret.
 And sometimes you need a time out yourself; a chance to breathe and calm down.

-But time outs aren’t always effective.
+But time outs are hurting your child and aren’t always effective.
 We lose so many opportunities to show our kids the right way to behave.
 We isolate them at the time they need us the most.
 And they don’t learn how to regulate their emotions so they stop misbehaving in the long run.

 Instead, draw your child in.
 You’re not letting her get away with misbehavior—you’re still going to enforce those rules.
 But you’re there to comfort, guide and support.
 After all, she needs your love through thick and through thin, through good behavior or not.